 Scotland's Malt Whisky Trail

 Whisky Trails in Scotland are becoming increasingly popular.
-The Mansion House Hotel and Country Club is situated on the Grampian Highland Whisky Trail, enabling you to visit some of the famous distilleries.
+The Mansion House Hotel is situated on the Grampian Highland Whisky Trail, enabling you to visit some of the famous distilleries.

 As whisky lovers from all over the world would tell you, once you have experienced the unique art of whisky making you will appreciate the differences that give the distinct taste to each distillery product.
 Take one of Scotland’s “Whisky Trails” and see how each distillery uses water, yeast, barley, and peat to create the distinctive taste, texture, colour and aroma of whisky.